BlockhostOfficial/ddos-prot-mc-servers/README.md

 - No Geyser Support
 - Lack of information on the website
 - No ip forwarding (you have to open a ticket)???
+- You need to use SRV record

 ### For home hosting
-You have more locations than TCPShield.
-UK Location is available.
+You have access to a lot of locations + it's cloudflare so latency should be great.

 ### For dedicated servers
 I wouldn't recommend this to bigger servers at the moment.